Promoting mental health and building resilience in adolescence: investigating mindfulness and attentional control

 - discover the best way to train teachers to deliver a MT curriculum and how to implement it in schools.

 - conduct a large cluster-randomised controlled trial to establish whether mindfulness training in schools is effective and cost effective.

-The project is led by Mark Williams and Willem Kuyken at the University of Oxford, with Sarah Jane Blakemore of University College London, and Tim Dalgleish of the Medical Research Council.
+The project is led by Mark Williams and Willem Kuyken at the University of Oxford, with Sarah-Jayne Blakemore of University College London, and Tim Dalgleish of the Medical Research Council.
 The Project Manager is Catherine Crane.
 Other co-investigators and collaborators are drawn from Birkbeck College (Iriose Dumontheil), Kings College London (Sarah Byford, Patrick Smith), the Medical Research Council Cognition and Brain Sciences Unit (Duncan Astle, Susan Gathercole), Penn State University (Mark Greenberg), the National Children’s Bureau (Fergus Crowe), the University of Cambridge (Felicia Huppert, Ian Goodyer), University College Hospital (Duncan Astle), University College London (Maarten Speekenbrink), the University of Exeter (Tamsin Ford, Obi Ukoumunne, Katherine Weare), the University of Minnesota (Phil Zelazo), and the University of Oxford (Chris Fairburn, Alan Stein).
 The work is undertaken in collaboration with the Mindfulness in Schools Project, working closely with the two teachers who developed the mindfulness training curriculum, Richard Burnett and Chris Cullen.